liyue201/gostl/README.md

 ```

 ### <a name="map">map</a>
 The Map bottom layer is implemented by using red black tree, and supports iterative access in key order, which is different from the go native map type (the go native map bottom layer is hash, and does not support iterative access in key order).
-Thread safety is supported.
+Goroutine safety is supported.

 ```go
 package main